 - Necessary for the synthesis of neurotransmitters and proper immune performance

-- Assists in the metabolism of food and alcohol
+- Needed for the metabolism of food and alcohol

-The RDA for B-vitamin is usually the minimal recommendation.
+The RDA for B vitamin is usually the minimal recommendation.
 For best result, you may want to take more than the RDA.
-Also, when choosing B-vitamins buy the natural versions rather than the synthetic versions.
+Also, when choosing B vitamins, buy the natural versions rather than the synthetic versions.
 Some health experts claim that natural and synthetic vitamins are the same and that there is no difference in their health benefits.
-To make this kind of claim is ignorance, because there is an abundance of information and studies showing that they both affect the body differently.
+To make this kind of claim is ignorance because there are many studies that have showed that they affect the body differently.

 Natural vitamins found in nature are always accompanied by other vitamins, minerals, co-vitamin helpers and other synergistic components.
-These extra components are needed to assist the body in utilizing the vitamins and preventing it from breaking down into toxic chemicals.
-A great article I recommend reading about natural and synthetic B-vitamins is found at DrHeise.com.
-In this article Robert J Thiel, Ph.D., N.D. goes into great details about the differences between synthetic and natural vitamins and how synthetic vitamins are made.
+These extra components are needed to assist the body to utilize the vitamins and prevent it from breaking down into toxic chemicals.
+A great article I recommend reading about natural and synthetic B vitamins is found at DrHeise.com.
+In this article, Robert J Thiel, Ph.D., N.D. goes into great details about the differences between synthetic and natural vitamins and how synthetic vitamins are made.

-One of the top B-vitamin supplements is MegaFood Balanced B Complex.
-This B Complex is made of 100% whole food nutrients.
+One of the best B vitamin supplements is MegaFood Balanced B Complex.
+This B Complex is made of 100% whole food nutrients and is non-GMO.